App Limits

 Limit hits, shows "Ignore Limit" The limit is working as designed, with an override Turn off Ignore Limit

-Works on one device, not another iCloud sync between devices failed Diagnose Screen Time bugs
+Works on one device, not another Screen Time settings may be shared across devices Check shared-device settings

 Grouped apps share time faster than expected Multiple apps under one limit share a single time pool Split apps into separate individual limits